travetto/travetto/module/auth-rest/README.md

 ## Route Declaration
 Like the [AuthService](https://github.com/travetto/travetto/tree/main/module/auth-rest/src/service.ts#L11), there are common auth patterns that most users will implement.
 The framework has codified these into decorators that a developer can pick up and use.

-[Authenticate](https://github.com/travetto/travetto/tree/main/module/auth-rest/src/decorator.ts#L13) provides middleware that will authenticate the user as defined by the specified providers, or throw an error if authentication is unsuccessful.
+[@Authenticate](https://github.com/travetto/travetto/tree/main/module/auth-rest/src/decorator.ts#L12) integrates with middleware that will authenticate the user as defined by the specified providers, or throw an error if authentication is unsuccessful.

 **Code: Using provider with routes**
 ```typescript